epgmedia/epgmediallc/wp-content/plugins/wp-file-upload/readme.txt

 From version 1.2 variables are supported inside attributes.

 A variable is a string surrounded by percent characters, in the form *%variable_name%*.
-This variable is replaced by another string whenever the plugin is executed.
+This variable is dynamically replaced by another string whenever the plugin is executed.

 For instance, if the variable %username% is used inside *uploadpath* attribute, then it will be replaced by the username of the user who is currently logged in every time a file is uploaded.
 By this way, every user can upload files to a separate folder, without any additional programming.

 For the time being, the following variables are supported:

+* **%userid%:** Is replaced by the id of the current user.
+Can be used inside attribute *uploadpath*.
 * **%username%:** Is replaced by the username of the current user.
 Can be used inside attributes *uploadpath*, *notifysubject* and *notifymessage*.
 * **%useremail%:** Is replaced by the email of the current user.
 Can be used inside attributes *notifyrecipients*, *notifysubject* and *notifymessage*.
 * **%filename%:** Is replaced by the filename (not including path information) of the uploaded file.
 Can be used inside attributes *notifysubject*, *notifymessage*, *successmessage* and *redirectlink*.
 * **%filepath%:** Is replaced by the filepath (full path and filename) of the uploaded file.
 Can be used inside attributes *notifysubject*, *notifymessage* and *successmessage*.
 * **%blogid%:** Is replaced by the blog_id of the current site.
 Can be used inside attribute *uploadpath*.
 * **%userdataXXX%:** Is replaced by the additional message that the user has sent together with the file upload.
 XXX is the number of the field (starting from 0).
 The shortcode attribute userdata must have been set to "true".
-Can be used inside attributes *notifysubject*, *notifymessage*.
-* **%n%:** Denotes change of line (equivalent of \n).
-Can be used inside attributes *notifymessage* and *notifyheaders*.
-It exists because of problems of using \n inside the classic page editor of Wordpress.
+Can be used inside attributes *uploadpath*, *notifysubject*, *notifymessage* and *notifyrecipients*.
 * **%pagetitle%:** Is replaced by the title of the current page.
 Can be used inside attribute *uploadpath*.
 * **%pageid%:** Is replaced by the id of the current page.
 Can be used inside attribute *uploadpath*.

+In addition, some special variables, which are used to replace literals not allowed in shortcodes (such as double quotes or brackets), are also supported.
+They can be used in attributes that receive free text (like button labels, email notification body etc.).
+These special variables are:

+* **%n%:** When used inside an attribute (e.g. inside *notifymessage*) it will be replaced by a change-of-line character (\n).
+* **%dq%:** When used inside an attribute it will be replaced by a double quote (").
+* **%brl%:** When used inside an attribute it will be replaced by an opening bracket ([).
+* **%brr%:** When used inside an attribute it will be replaced by a closing bracket (]).

+== Filters / Actions ==

+From version 2.4.1 filters and actions are supported in order to allow programmers to integrate Wordpress File Upload plugin with other plugins.

+The following filters are supported:

+**wfu_before_file_check**

+It is executed before file is uploaded and before any internal file checks, in order to allow the filter to perform its own checks or change some basic upload parameters, such as filename or userdata.
+You can use it as follows:

+`
+add_filter('wfu_before_file_check', 'wfu_before_file_check_handler', 10, 2);

+//The following function takes two parameters, $changable_data and $additional_data.
+//  $changable_data is an array that can be modified by the filter and contains the items:
+//    file_path: the full path of the uploaded file
+//    user_data: an array of user data values, if userdata are activated
+//    error_message: if this is non-zero, then upload of the file will be cancelled showing this error message to the user
+//  $additional_data is an array with additional data to be used by the filter (but cannot be modified) as follows:
+//    file_unique_id: this id is unique for each individual file upload and can be used to identify each separate upload
+//    file_size: the size of the uploaded file
+//    user_id: the id of the user that submitted the file for upload
+//    page_id: the id of the page from where the upload was performed (because there may be upload plugins in more than one page)
+//    shortcode_id: the id of the upload plugin (because more than one upload plugins can exist in the same page)
+//The function must return the final $changable_data. function wfu_before_file_check_handler($changable_data, $additional_data) {
+	// Add code here...
+	return $changable_data;
+}
+`

+**wfu_before_file_upload**

+It is executed right before file is uploaded, in order to allow the filter to change the file name.
+You can use it as follows:

+`
+add_filter('wfu_before_file_upload', 'wfu_before_file_upload_handler', 10, 2);

+//The following function takes two parameters, $file_path and $file_unique_id.
+//  $file_path is the filename of the uploaded file (after all internal checks have been applied) and can be modified by the filter.
+//  $file_unique_id is is unique for each individual file upload and can be used to identify each separate upload.
+//The function must return the final $file_path.
+//If additional data are required (such as user id or userdata) you can get them by implementing the previous filter
+//wfu_before_file_check and link both filters by $file_unique_id parameter.
+//Please note that no filename validity checks will be performed after the filter.
+The filter must ensure that filename is valid. function wfu_before_file_upload_handler($file_path, $file_unique_id) {
+	// Add code here...
+	return $file_path;
+}
+`

+The following actions are supported:

+**wfu_after_file_upload**

+It is executed after the upload process for each individual file has finished, in order to allow additional actions to be executed.
+You can use it as follows:

+`
+add_action('wfu_after_file_upload', 'wfu_after_file_upload_handler', 10, 4);

+//The following function takes four parameters, $file_unique_id, $upload_result, $error_message and $error_admin_messages.
+//  $file_unique_id is is unique for each individual file upload and can be used to identify each separate upload.
+//  $upload_result is is result of the upload process:
+//    success: the upload was successful
+//    warning: the upload was successful but with warning messages
+//    error: the upload failed
+//  $error_message: contains any warning or error messages generated during the upload process
+//  $admin_messages: contains any more detailed error messages for administrators generated during the upload process
+//If additional data are required (such as user id, userdata or filename) you can get them by implementing the previous filters
+//wfu_before_file_check or wfu_before_file_upload and link both filters by $file_unique_id parameter. function wfu_after_file_upload_handler($file_unique_id, $upload_result, $error_message, $error_admin_messages) {
+	// Add code here...
+}
+`

 == Requirements ==